Relays are first-class citizens of moq-transport, enabling CDN-style content distribution.

 Object Properties

 Relays need to parse certain track-properties (e.g., Gap) but may skip others.
 The properties block has an explicit length field so relays can skip the entire block if needed.
-However, as of draft-17, some properties convey core MOQT info that all relays should parse.
+However, since draft-17 some properties convey core MOQT info that all relays should parse.
+(Properties are unchanged in draft-18; the post-18 PROPERTY_FILTER in Range Filters PR #1765 would make relays match on Object Properties — see track-properties.)

 PUBLISH_DONE handling